Reprinted from Nexycity.org. Cinnamon Janzler

 VERIFICATION OF EFFICIENCY AND/OR SAVINGS CAPTURED

-Commercial Asset Preservation is the premier U.S. provider of general maintenance, repair, day
+Commercial Asset Preservation is the premier U.S. provider of general maintenance, repair, day porter and inspection services for operating and vacant commercial real estate.

 Transforming Office Spaces: Repurposing Underutilized Structures in the United States